apollographql/apollo-client/.api-reports/api-report-react_internal.md

     updateQuery<TData = any, TVariables = any>(options: Cache_2.UpdateQueryOptions<TData, TVariables>, update: (data: TData | null) => TData | null | void): TData | null;
     // (undocumented)
     abstract watch<TData = any, TVariables = any>(watch: Cache_2.WatchOptions<TData, TVariables>): () => void;
+    // Warning: (ae-forgotten-export) The symbol "OperationVariables" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "WatchFragmentOptions" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "WatchFragmentResult" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    watchFragment<TData = any, TVars = OperationVariables>(options: WatchFragmentOptions<TData, TVars>): Observable<WatchFragmentResult<TData>>;
     // Warning: (ae-forgotten-export) The symbol "Reference" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)